telerik/blazor-docs/globalization/overview.md

 * [NumericTextBox](https://demos.telerik.com/blazor-ui/numerictextbox/globalization) - the `Format` (for example, currency), decimal separator, group separator and default number of `Decimals` are taken from the current culture.

+* [RangeSlider](https://demos.telerik.com/blazor-ui/rangeslider/globalization) - The labels on the large ticks are formatted according to the current culture and its default decimals.

 * [Scheduler](https://demos.telerik.com/blazor-ui/scheduler/globalization) - Date formats are taken from the culture, in the week view the first day of the week is also taken from the culture even if it does not match the `Date`.
 The various inputs and editors in the edit form are Telerik components and respond to the culture.

 * [Slider](https://demos.telerik.com/blazor-ui/slider/globalization) - The labels on the large ticks are formatted according to the current culture and its default decimals.